 - Always log out of the website before you close the window.
 Online fraud can happen when you move from one website to another without logging out of the previous one.
 When you are logging into a secure website, do so in a new browser window.

 - The strongest passwords are long and employ a mix of numbers, upper and lowercase letters, and special characters.
 Passphrases are typically longer than passwords for added security, and contain multiple words that create a phrase.

-- Your password shouldn’t contain any personal or easily attainable information, such as your name, your birthday, Social Security number, or wedding anniversary.
-In addition, don’t use a component of your username in your password.
+- Your password shouldn’t contain any personal or easily attainable information, such as your name, your birthday, or wedding anniversary.

 - Make sure you use different and unique passwords for all of your online accounts.
 Reusing a single password for multiple websites is never a good idea.
 If a hacker obtains your password, the first thing he or she is going to do is check whether or not that password works for other websites.
 It’s also a good idea to periodically change your passwords.